IsRengel/InstallCursorEditorLinux/README.md

 ## About Cursor IDE

 This project simplifies the process of installing Cursor as a desktop executable application on Linux.
-It enables you to use Cursor anywhere in your terminal, similar to the `code .` command for Visual Studio Code.

 ### What is Cursor IDE?